nebula643/Office-Tool-docs/docs/commands/deploy.md

 # Deploy Commands

-These commands can be used on command box and the command line.
+These commands can be used on command box and the command-line.
 The commands are not case-sensitive.
 If a command argument contains spaces, use "" (double quotes) to include them.

 ``` batch
 deploy params